chxadr/edgeai-orangepi/README.md

 $ chronyc sources
 ```

 You will see mutliple NTP servers available.
-If you see `^?` symbols under the column `MS` of the output table, it means the Orange Pi is not synchronized yet.
+Seeing the `^?` symbol under the column `MS` of the output table means the Orange Pi is not synchronized yet.

 In that case, try to ping a server, here `pool.ntp.org` as an example: